The Cake & Food

 Even though Ari has been gluten/ dairy free for a while I didn’t want to tackle the cake myself.
 Thankfully one of my close friends also has these dietary restrictions and just so happens to have a little baking business (see her Facebook page here).
 I scoured Pinterest and sent her a few ideas around the mermaid/ under the sea theme (she also made cookies & the cake pops for the goodie bags).
 I was so happy with the results.

 In addition to the sweet treats I also served up fruits & veggies and Will grilled up some salmon.
 There was also some popcorn and ‘pet fish’ jello for the kiddos and parents to nosh on.
+This is also ties in for a present that they may or may not be getting, we’ve yet to see.
+A small aquarium with some tropical fish from Odd Ball Fish online.
+We’ve wanted fish for a while, and this just ties it together nicely.

 Before Target closed up here (who else misses Target???)
 I stocked up on party decor including bunting, lanterns, a cute table cloth, and a few other things.
 I repurposed some of the decorations from Ari’s birthday party last year (see that post here) and made the food table the centre of attention with the decorations.
 Ari and I also had some DIY fun making a salt dough starfish garland for the table and a splatter- paint treasure chest (made from 2 diaper boxes + paper mache) for the goodie bags.